rimshidali/Simple_calculator/README.md

 # 🧮 Simple Calculator

-This is a simple web-based calculator built as part of my self-learning on Docker.

 You can run this calculator on your local machine using a Python environment, or quickly launch it using Docker.

 ---